 Ideal for: Photography, Museums, Relaxation

 There is no end to the Brussels attractions and experiences to savour in this wonderful city.
 At the end of a long day of sightseeing, sip some uniquely Belgian beer and let the city work its magic.
-And just in case, if you’re planning a European vacay, then choose a Europe Tour Package from TravelTriangle and enjoy a personalized itinerary and trip.
+And now you must plan your European vacay with TravelTriangle and enjoy a personalized itinerary and trip.

 Looking To Book An International Holiday?